Expand To Show Full Article

-When it comes to taking the decision of Fiberock or Cement Board for a home or commercial space, it depends a lot on the contractor.
-The basic difference between the two is that Fiberock is a gypsum-based board, whereas cement board is obviously a cement-based product, as the name says.
+When it comes to deciding on Fiberock or Cement Board for a home or commercial space, it depends a lot on the contractor.
+The basic difference between the two is that Fiberock is a gypsum-based board, whereas cement board is a cement-based product, as the name says.

 It is quite common to get confused while picking between these two.
 This blog post intends to help you out regarding this matter by pointing out the differences between these two options.